 Training can be the most fulfilling activity you do; it fulfills your confidence every time you beat your previous record and improve with time.
 But one of the things that can set you back is an injury.
 The truth is that injuries are not created equal when it comes to males and females.
 There are certain injuries that seem to repeat themselves in each gender depending on the biomechanics of the athlete.
 Another factor that adds to the variety of these injuries is the nature of the sport.
 While weight resistance training tends to cause joint injuries, other forms of training, such as running, can cause tendon injuries.

-The 5 Most Common Athletic Injuries in Women
+The 5 Most Common Sports Injuries in Female Athletes

 In this blog, we’re providing an overview of the most common injuries female athletes tend to experience, how to prevent them, and information about the typical recovery from those injuries.

 1. Stress Fractures

 One of the reasons why women are more prone to getting stress fractures is their lack of mass which helps absorb shock.
 Other contributing factors are the muscle’s mass density, bone density, and the smaller width of female bones.
 While stress fractures can happen in any sport, they are especially common in sports such as weight lifting, where you are required to generate force from the ground and catch the bar in positions that might put you at a higher risk of a stress fracture.
 This usually happens to thinner bones such as the shin, ulna, and radius.
 Because these bones are thinner and more responsible for shock absorption, stress fractures are more likely to happen.

 Stress Fracture Prevention

 One of the main causes of stress fractures is that the bones were not ready to receive the amount of stress they receive.
 Therefore, it is important to gradually increase the intensity and gauge the level of intensity it takes when performing an activity.